 Pointers in C support arithmetic operations, which allows for traversing arrays and dynamically allocated memory.
 The arithmetic operations on pointers take into account the data type size they point to.
 For example, if you have an int pointer and you increment it, the pointer moves to the next integer (typically 4 bytes forward on most systems).

-Example of pointer arithmetic
+Example of pointer arithmetic:

 #include <stdio.h>